Two Influence Maximization Games on Graphs Made Temporal

-Using this lemma, we can show that we get two gray vertices on a monotonically growing temporal cycle $\mathcal{C}$ where the maximum number of vertices reachable from any vertex in~$\mathcal{F}(\mathcal{C})$ is odd if and only if the distances between the positions of the players are even in both directions:
+We can show that we get two gray vertices on a monotonically growing temporal cycle $\mathcal{C}$ where the maximum number of vertices reachable from any vertex in~$\stopForest{}(\mathcal{C})$ is odd if and only if the distances between the positions of the players are even in both directions: